H2CO3/Sparkling/doc/capi.md

 This functions gives access to the global symbols currently registered with the virtual machine.
 This comes handy when one wants to call a function with a specific name: given a name, it is possible to get an `SpnValue` out of the array that corresponds to the function with the specified name.
+It is also possible to set (add or replace) a global constant using the C api.
+That should be done very carefully, though.

 **Important: this array is read-only.
 Do NOT modify it.** Only call the `spn_array_get()` function on it in order to retrieve the values. (you can